captn3m0/security-engineering-ebook/README.md

 -   [Amazon.co.uk](http://www.amazon.co.uk/exec/obidos/ASIN/0470068523/rossandersshomep)
 -   [Kindle Version](http://www.amazon.co.uk/gp/product/B004BDOZI0/ref=as_li_tf_tl?ie=UTF8&tag=rossanderssho-21&linkCode=as2&camp=1634&creative=6738&creativeASIN=B004BDOZI0)

-A combined official signed PDF of the first edition is available at <http://www.cl.cam.ac.uk/~rja14/musicfiles/manuscripts/SEv1.pdf>
+A combined PDF of the first edition is available directly from the author at <http://www.cl.cam.ac.uk/~rja14/musicfiles/manuscripts/SEv1.pdf>.

 ## Contributing

 The list of URLs is maintained at `urls.txt` and might need to be updated.
 File a PR if this breaks?

-## License

-The little code in this repo is under MIT.

 ## Extra

 A list of my other EBook generation projects: https://captnemo.in/ebooks/, includes a link to other related projects as well

+## License

+The little code in this repo is licensed under the [MIT License](https://nemo.mit-license.org/).
+See LICENSE file for details.